RajitPRAJAPATI/Task_Management_System/README.md

 ## Overview

-Zidio Task Manager is a modern, full-stack MERN application designed for efficient task management.
+Task Manager is a modern, full-stack MERN application designed for efficient task management.
 It features JWT-based authentication, RESTful API architecture, Redux state management, and a responsive UI built with Tailwind CSS.
 Perfect for learning MERN stack development or as a foundation for advanced task management systems.

 ---